padogrid/padogrid/README.md

 [coherence-addon-core/README.md](coherence-addon-core/README.md)

-Once you have installed the Coherence package in your local Maven repostory, in addition to other modules, you can also include the Coherence module in the build by specifying the `-coherence` option as shown below.
+Once you have installed the Coherence package in your local Maven repository, in addition to other modules, you can include the Coherence module in the build by specifying the `-coherence` option as shown below.

 ```bash
 # Exclude man pages (fast build)